someshc8i/reference-sequence-fetcher/docs/development.rst

 Setting Up a Development Environment
 ------------------------------------

-To contribute to ChatterBot's development, you simply need:
+To contribute to reference-sequence-fetcher's development, you simply need:

 - Python3